HELPSCIENTIFIC DISCOVERY

 Welcome to Ped Mind Institute,

-Human genom include 3.1 Milliards paired bases in a simple chromosom set.
+Human genome includes 3.1 Milliards paired bases in a simple chromosome set.
 To date, there are known more than 6100 rare genetic diseases in human being, whereas 70 % of them are found exclusively in children.
 Nearly 15 % of all children treated in intensive care units have a rare genetic disease.
 The diagnosis of a rare genetic disease is difficult due to the variability of the diseases.

 Ped Mind Institute focus on innovative research in rare genetic diseases in children.